solana-foundation/developer-content/CONTRIBUTING.md

 #### Highlight characters

-Code block can highlight characters using the
+Code blocks can highlight characters using the
 [syntax provided via `rehype-pretty-code`](https://rehype-pretty.pages.dev/#highlight-chars).

 In the meta string, place character segments between two `/` symbols.
 You can